zeiktuvai/MSF_Addon/notes.md

-- Fixed bug in persist validation function throwing an error at random times.
+?- Fixed bug in persist validation function throwing an error at random times.

+- Added option to disable enemy plane spawns in antistasi.

 // Base class templates